 What is keyless entry theft?

-Keyless entry theft has now risen to an all-time high, with 93% of vehicles stolen without using the owner’s keys.
-That’s a 26% increase in just five years.
+Keyless entry theft has now risen to an all-time high, with 94% of vehicles stolen without using the owner’s keys.

 It’s thought that this could be down to thieves hacking cars with keyless entry functions.